 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
 Download a PDF of the Program Completion Guide.

 - Program graduates are eligible for direct admission into the Justice Institute of British Columbia’s Advanced Specialty Certificate in Community Care Licensing.
-Advanced standing is granted for HDEC 104.

 Do you need more information?